TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 ~~~

 This solves the problem if the header row were to change in the future.
 It does
-now assume that the header row is first row within the file.
+assume that the header row is the first row in the file.

 ### Look for a Solution before Building a Solution